South Coogee

 South Coogee is a coastal suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
 South Coogee is located 9 kilometres south-east of the Sydney central business district, in the local government area of the City of Randwick.

 Coogee is a separate suburb to the north.
 South Coogee is surrounded by the suburbs of Coogee, Kingsford and Maroubra.

 History

-Coogee is said to be taken from a local Aboriginal word koojah which means "smelly place", or "stinking seaweed", a reference to the smell of decaying kelp washed up on the beach.
-Although at certain times large quantities of seaweed are still washed up, it is usually removed before it gets a chance to stink.
+Coogee is said to be taken from a local Aboriginal word koojah which means "smelly place", a reference to the smell of decaying kelp washed up on the beach.

 Early visitors to the area, from the 1820s onwards, were never able to confirm exactly what "Coogee" meant, or if it in fact related to Coogee Beach.
 Another name, "Bobroi", was also recalled as the indigenous name for the locality.
 Some evidence suggests that the word "Coogee" may in fact be the original Aboriginal place name for the next bay to the north, now known as Gordon's Bay.

 Coogee was gazetted as a village in 1838, growing slowly until it was connected to the city by electric tram in 1902.